z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 BiFrost author, describe further possibilities, including animation and pre-shifted tiles for horizontal pixel level precision.
-The timing contraints of BiFrost need to be explored and understood before the library can be expertly deployed.
+The timing contraints of BiFrost need to be explored and understood before the library can be expertly employed.

-Even if BiFrost isn't your thing, the lessons learned here will be useful going forwards.
+Even if BiFrost isn't your thing, the lessons learned here will be useful going forward.
 With resources so limited every byte matters in Spectrum programs, and it's an unforgiving environment.
 Get anything wrong and the program will crash.
 The programmer needs to adopt a mindset where he or she sees the complete picture.